-This is the only low carb caramel sauce recipe you will ever need.
-It’s ooey, it’s gooey and it stays pourable!
-Best of all, it tastes just like the real thing.
+Low carb caramel sauce is ooey, it’s gooey and it stays pourable!
+Best of all, it tastes just like real caramel sauce.
+This is the only low carb, sugar-free caramel sauce recipe you will ever need.

 The Best Low Carb Caramel Sauce